mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object-1-5-0.md

 ## 7. Acknowledgments

-The Trusted Digital Web project would like to thank the following individuals for reviewing, providing feedback on, and significantly improving the quality of this specification (in alphabetical order):
+The Trusted Digital Web project would like to thank the DID Specification Registries editors for reviewing, assessing, and apprproving this specification for acceptance into the W3C DID Method Registry.

-- Michael Prorock (mesur.io), https://www.linkedin.com/in/mprorock/.
-- Manu Sporny (Digital Bizaar), https://www.linkedin.com/in/manusporny/.

 In addition, the project is very gratefully to all the members of the DID-CORE, Verifiable Credentials, and Confidential Storage working groups (hosted by W3C and DIF) for, literally, their years of support.